Sarah-Bue/knit-space/README.md

 ### User Authentication

 Users can create an account using their email address.
-Their username must be unique, and the password they choose must meet the standard safety criteria.
+Their username must be unique, and their chosen password must meet the standard safety criteria.
 No verification email is sent out by email.
 <br>
 After successfully creating an account, users can use their credentials to log into the page and access exclusive content, such as their dashboards.
-Users can log out of their account to return to the guest view when finished.
+When finished, users can log out of their account to return to the guest view.

 <details>
 <summary> User Authentication Images </summary>